Reading layout

 • Ignoring HTTP status codes: Assuming every request returns usable data leads to silent failures and corrupted datasets.
 Always validate the status line before parsing.

-• Failing to set request timeouts: Without a timeout parameter, scripts can hang indefinitely on stalled connections, consuming resources and halting pipelines.
+• Failing to set request timeouts: Without a timeout parameter, scripts hang indefinitely on stalled connections, consuming resources and halting pipelines.

 Frequently Asked Questions